Rot127/capstone/suite/auto-sync/RefactorGuide.md

 - `PrinterCapstone` is the class defined in `llvm-capstone/llvm/utils/TabelGen/PrinterCapstone.cpp`
 - Always attempt to make the translated C file behave as closely as possible to the original C++ file!
 This greatly helps debugging and assures that Capstone behaves almost exactly the same as original LLVM.

+> ⚠️
+> Refactoring an architecture to Auto-Sync is only possible on Linux, running on Windows is desirable but not a priority at the moment

 - ### Prepare
   - Read `CONTRIBUTING.md`
   - Read `docs/ARCHITECTURE.md`